John Cena: Feuds with the Rock and CM Punk (2011–2013)

 On January 27, 2013, Cena won his second Royal Rumble match, announcing that he would pursue the WWE Championship at WrestleMania 29.
-At Elimination Chamber on February 17, Cena, Ryback and Sheamus lost to The Shield (Dean Ambrose, Roman Reigns and Seth Rollins).
+At Elimination Chamber on February 17, Cena, Ryback and Sheamus lost to the Shield (Dean Ambrose, Roman Reigns, and Seth Rollins).
 On the February 25 episode of Raw, Cena defeated Punk to retain his number one contendership to the WWE Championship.
-At WrestleMania on April 7, Cena defeated The Rock in their rematch to win his eleventh WWE Championship.
-Cena then began a rivalry with Ryback and suffered a legitimate achilles tendon injury, but retained the title in a Last Man Standing match (which ended in a no contest) at Extreme Rules on May 19 and a Three Stages of Hell match on June 16 at Payback.
+At WrestleMania on April 7, Cena defeated the Rock in their rematch to win his eleventh WWE Championship.
+Cena then began a rivalry with Ryback and suffered a legitimate achilles tendon injury, but retained the title in a Last Man Standing match (which ended in a no contest) at Extreme Rules on May 19, and then won a Three Stages of Hell match on June 16 at Payback.
 He defeated Mark Henry via submission to retain the title on July 14 at Money in the Bank.
 At SummerSlam on August 18, Cena lost the WWE Championship to Daniel Bryan with Triple H as the special guest referee, ending his reign at 133 days.
 The following night on Raw, Cena announced he would undergo surgery for a triceps tear and would be out for four to six months.

 World championship pursuits and reigns (2013–2015)

 Cena returned at Hell in a Cell on October 27, defeating Del Rio to win his third World Heavyweight Championship.
 He retained the title against Del Rio on November 24 at Survivor Series.
 Cena next challenged then-WWE Champion Randy Orton to unify their respective championships, leading to a Tables, Ladders and Chairs title unification match at TLC: Tables, Ladders & Chairs on December 15, which Cena lost.
-Cena failed to win the now-unified WWE World Heavyweight Championship from Orton at Royal Rumble on January 26, 2014, and in the Elimination Chamber match at the titular event on February 23 after being distracted by The Wyatt Family.
+Cena failed to win the now-unified WWE World Heavyweight Championship from Orton at Royal Rumble on January 26, 2014, and in the Elimination Chamber match at the titular event on February 23 after being distracted by the Wyatt Family.